Makonike/envoy-ldap-go/README.md

 ## Test

-This is a test case base on glauth.
-You can use it to test your filter.
+This test case is based on glauth and can be utilized to evaluate your filter.

 Firstly, download [glauth](https://github.com/glauth/glauth/releases), and change its [sample config file](https://github.com/glauth/glauth/blob/master/v2/sample-simple.cfg).